trystine/Trishala_Ahalpara/projects.md

 - This project is focused on building an Analysis and Predictive Tool powered by Artificial Intelligence and Machine Learning research for the Business Processes.
 - There are some key challenges faced by the team regarding Incident ticket analysis and Conformance Checking.
 The need to have a tool which can help Troubleshoot what went wrong in a process cycle and identify the pain areas is one of the avenues where the project is focused on.
 - My contribution towards this project was to research and implement how we can utilize the Fujitsu’s in-house proprietary technology on the Process Mining data.
 To generate insights such as what kind of feature combinations and values contributes towards a non-conforming or conforming Incidents.
 Identifying these pain areas can help Operation Managers to focus on only those features that are causing the issue.
-- Further Application of Burst Detection Algorithm to find important trends and patterns is one of the research areas I am currently focusing on.
+- Further Application of Burst Detection Algorithm to find important trends and patterns is one of the research areas I am currently focusing on and writing a patent for.

 ---